info201a-au2022/project-section-ac-cyrus-solo/docs/p01-proposal.md

 ## Expected Implications

+Resolution of the above research questions demonstrates that *`cardknower`*'s approach to generating *Magic* analytics is successful and provides answers of interest to (in order) people invested in the game design over time aspect, people curious about and discontent with the Anglocentrism of the game, and people who care about secondary market prices of staple cards.
 More generally and assuming this prototype contributes effectively to longer-term development, *`cardknower`* belongs to a project/collection of projects aiming to make data analysis of *Magic* more accessible to anyone close enough to the game to have questions.
 Success on this level bodes well for utility for researchers in fields where *Magic* is a useful case study (see References) and for increasing access for laypeople.

 ## Limitations